-Scotland, Iceland and the Faroe Islands, all islands of the North Atlantic, are on every avid traveller’s bucket list.
+Scotland, Iceland and the Faroe Islands and all islands of the North Atlantic, are on almost every avid traveller’s bucket list.
 The rich history and dramatic cliffs of these ancient places invite you to dream about the past and truly experience the present away from the busy cities.

 Here are a few fun facts you might not know about Scotland, Iceland and the Faroe Islands which you can visit in eleven days on our newest expedition cruise itinerary:

 • Is known as the birthplace of golf

 • Is home to some of the largest wilderness areas in western Europe

 • Can’t be talked about without considering history.
 From ancient cultures to Gaels and Vikings, Scotland is a fascinating place to explore more of Europe’s history.

 • Has an incredible variety of tucked away bays that are hard to access.
 Travelling with a small expedition ship gives travellers the opportunity to visit this beautiful rugged part of the country.

 • Has famous ancient settlers?
 Vikings are known to be the first settlers of Iceland.